iskcrew/isk_deprecated/README.md

 We have now integrated the previously separate iskdpy repository.
 This means that to run the slideshow in a browser using webgl you simply need to point your browser to http://iskhost.example/displays/1/dpy just replace the '1' in the url with the numerical id of the display you want to run.

+# Raspberry pi displays

+It is possible to use a special browser in a raspberry pi as a ISK display.
+The environment for this is located at https://github.com/iskcrew/buildroot Detailed instructions TBW.

 # Copyright

 (c) Copyright 2013 Vesa-Pekka Palmu and Niko Vähäsarja.